-- Public notification is not required as adverse effects in relation to noise, construction activities, archaeological and heritage effects, cultural effects, built character and amenity, servicing and coastal environment are considered to be less than minor; - There are also positive effects including improving the resilience, health and safety of coastal communities in Mitimiti against tsunami risks; - Limited notification is not required as no persons are considered to be adversely affected by the proposal; - The proposal accords with the relevant ODP objectives and policies; and - The proposal is considered to be consistent with Part 2 of the Act.
+- Public notification is not required as adverse effects in relation to hazards, noise, construction activities, archaeological and cultural effects, built character and amenity, servicing and landscape values are considered to be less than minor. - There are also positive effects including improving the resilience, health and safety of coastal communities in the Far North District against tsunami siren risks; - Limited notification is not required as no persons at adjacent properties are considered to be adversely affected; - The proposal accords with the relevant ODP objectives and policies; and - The proposal is considered to be consistent with Part 2 of the Act.